uwescience/uw-jupyter-showcase/README.md

 ## License

-The licensing terms for each notebook vary; to learn more about a given notebook, follow the link to its source repository in its course subdirectory's README.md file.
+The licensing terms for each notebook vary and are included in the LICENSE files of their corresponding subdirectories of this repository.